marwahaha/moodle-format_tabbedtopics/README.md

 Section 0 always on top
 ---------
-Other than other topics Section-0 may be shown always on top of the tabs and other topics.
+Being special Section-0 may be shown always on top of the tabs and other topics.
 Options for moving section 0 to show always on top or in line with other topics may be chosen from the topic edit menu.

 Technical
 ---------